 Who were you working with and who was your supervisor at the time?
 Every detail matters if you want to get a hernia workers’ comp settlement.
 Make sure everything is documented on paper and not just left to memory.

 Ask your supervisor what to do about getting medical care.
 The requirements vary by state.
 Ask if you can choose your own doctor or if you must go to someone specific.
 Get the medical care you need and keep records.
 Where did you go?
 What tests did you receive?
 Keep a complete record of your treatment and follow any advice given by the healthcare provider.

-It’s always a good idea to talk with a personal injury attorney as soon as you know you have a hernia.
+It’s always a good idea to talk with a San Diego work comp lawyer as soon as you know you have a hernia.
 He can evaluate your case and help you understand your rights.
 If your hernia resulted from something you did while performing your job, you have the right to compensation while you heal.
 You also have the right to get medical treatment to restore your health.